rreganjr/rreganjr.github.io/_posts/2026-09-05-Tame-the-50-Message-Thread-Prompt-Contest.md

 ---
 layout: post
-title: Tame the 50-message thread — testing a prompt like software, then losing to a rubric
+title: Tame the 50-message thread — testing a prompt like software, and what a rubric can't see
 ---

 Work ran an internal prompt-writing challenge: write a prompt that makes Claude summarize a long, messy